petehunt/webpack-howto/README.md

 ## 4. Compile-to-JS languages

 webpack's equivalent of browserify transforms and RequireJS plugins is a **loader**.
-Here's how you can teach webpack to load CoffeeScript and Facebook JSX+ES6 support (you must `npm install jsx-loader coffee-loader`):
+Here's how you can teach webpack to load CoffeeScript and Facebook JSX+ES6 support (you must `npm install babel-loader coffee-loader`):

 ```js
 // webpack.config.js